-Committed to an academic atmosphere that leads to open inquiry and debate, Daemen has achieved a creative balance between programs providing career preparation and education in the liberal arts.
-Courses in both majors and the competencybased core curriculum encourage students to expand their horizons beyond the classroom through internships, servicelearning, clinical and field experiences, collaborative research with faculty, and study abroad.
+Committed to an academic atmosphere that leads to open inquiry and debate, Daemen has achieved a creative balance between programs providing direct career preparation and a liberal arts education.
+Courses in the college's majors and the competency-based core curriculum encourage students to expand their horizons beyond the classroom through internships, service-learning, clinical and field experiences, collaborative research with faculty, and through study abroad programs.
 The core curriculum is designed to develop students' skills and competencies in seven areas that will benefit them personally and professionally throughout their lives.